nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {% include information.html content="

-Viewing the client's summary provides information like the `Exercise Routines` attached to the client.
+Views the client's summary which contains additional information on top of the basic information, such as the `Exercise Routines` tagged to the client.

 " %}